joesanchezsu/joesanchezsu.github.io/README.md

-# Joe Sanchez Su - Portfolio
+# John Eric Sanchez Suarez - Portfolio

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 Features a clean design with dark/light mode support and a timeline showcasing career journey and projects.